Keegan-ai/300dtd-SnowPlaner-website-project/docs/1-sprint-1-prototype.md

 ## Sprint Review

+This has taught me alot about how websites should be and its moved this project forward by making me fix mistakes that other people notice which went well.
+The only thing that didnt go well was the time i spent on this sprint which reduced my time on begining with writing my code.
+The key succes point was my users pointing out mistakes i made
 Replace this text with a statement about how the sprint has moved the project forward - key success point, any things that didn't go so well, etc.